Join 1,972,984 Americans who searched DMV.org for insurance rates

-New Mexico has two methods by which you can prove that you’re financially trustworthy.
+New Mexico has different methods by which you can prove that you’re financially trustworthy.
 You may either:

 - Leave $60,000 in cash or a surety bond with the state treasurer’s office.

-Before you spend time looking for liability insurance, first figure out if you even need it.
+Before you spend time looking motorcycle insurance, first figure out if you even need it.
 Not all two-wheeled vehicles with motors are defined as motorcycles, and if it’s not a motorcycle, you don’t need to register, title, or insure it.

 - Moped/Scooter―A moped or scooter doesn't require registration or insurance―just a driver's license.
 Your ride is a moped or scooter if it:

 - Has an automatic transmission.

 - Has an engine less than 50 cc.

 - Can't travel faster than 30 mph on flat ground.

 NOTE: If what you call a moped or scooter meets the motorcycle criteria, chances are you'll need to register and insure it.
 If you're not sure, or need more information, contact the Motor Vehicle Division at (888) 683-4636.

 New Mexico Motorcycle Insurance Requirements